ANZ 107 Introduction to Anthrozoology 3 Cr

 ANZ 321 Introduction to Canine Training 4 Cr

-learn about and participate in methods used for dog selection.
-Key issues involved in training, such as attachment, communication, and developmental deadlines will be explored.
-Multiple approaches to obedience training will be discussed and evaluated.
-Working with assigned dogs is required and various assessments are made during the course of students’ skill and knowledge regarding dog care, handling and training techniques.
-Fostering a dog is optional (see ANZ 321L).
+Students learn basic dog obedience and responsible dog ownership in this course.
+Students apply their knowledge of dog handling, care, safety, and training.
+They also learn about and participate in methods used for dog selection.
+We explore key issues involved in training, such as attachment, communication, and developmental deadlines.
+We also discuss and evaluate various approaches to obedience.
+Working with assigned dogs is required.
+Fostering a dog is optional (see ANZ 321L.)
 This course includes both written and oral evaluation techniques.
 Course fee required.
 Prerequisites: ANZ 221.
 Fall semester.

 ANZ 321L Introduction to Canine Training 2 Cr